Covert learning and disclosure: Equilibrium definition and existence

-\item $\beta(m) = \underline{\beta}(m)$ except for some arbitrary $m_0 \in M(\overline{p})$ for which we impose that $\beta(m_0) = \overline{p}$. \end{enumerate} Observe first that, by construction, the sender's messaging strategy is optimal whenever $m_0$ is not available and that the receiver's beliefs are consistent.
-It remains to show that for the sender it is optimal to acquire no information (point (1) above) and send message $m_0$ at signal realizations where $m_0$ is available.
-Observe that, since the sender cannot prove news better than the prior, $\beta(m) \le \beta(m_0)$ for all $m \in \mathcal{M}$.
-Since $v$ is non-decreasing, it follows that $v(\beta(m)) \le v(\beta(m_0))$ for all $m \in \mathcal{M}$.
-This in turn implies both that sending $m_0$ is optimal, when feasible, and that acquiring no information, as specified by (1), is an optimal information acquisition strategy, as message $m_0$ is then sent with probability 1. \end{proof}
+\item $\beta(m) = \min M^{-1}(m)$ if $m \neq m_0$ and $\beta(m_0) = \overline{p}$. \end{enumerate} Observe first that, by construction, the sender's messaging strategy is optimal whenever $m_0$ is not available (since $v$ is non-decreasing) and that the receiver's beliefs are consistent.
+It remains to show that for the sender it is optimal to acquire no information (\cref{list:no-info-eqm:signal} above) and send message $m_0$ at signal realizations where $m_0$ is available.
+Observe that, since the sender cannot prove news better than the prior and $v$ is non-decreasing, $v(\beta(m)) \le v(\beta(m_0))$ for all $m \in \mathcal{M}$.
+This in turn implies both that sending $m_0$ is optimal, when feasible, and that acquiring no information, as specified by \cref{list:no-info-eqm:signal}, is an optimal information acquisition strategy, as message $m_0$ is then sent with probability one. \end{proof}